bishwadeeproy/Machine-Learning/README.md

 7. Deplot the ML Model on New incoming data

-# Basic machine learning process for unpervised learning:
+# Basic machine learning process for unsupervised learning:
 1. Acquire data from some source
 2. Clean and Organize the data
 3. Create Training data